 There are 183 backcountry canoe-in sites and 33 backcountry hike-in sites.
 Winter camping in the backcountry is available, however camping on existing summer campsites is prohibited.
 This is to protect the campsites from negative impacts that winter camping can cause.
 Winter campsites should be 30 metres from the shoreline of lakes, portages and trails.
 Sheltered areas near small bays and smaller interior lakes are recommended for winter campsites.

 Killarney’s six yurts are located in the George Lake Campground in their own site away from other campers.
 A short walk of 70m to 200m will take you to your accommodation.

-Parking is available nearby but not on the yurt site.
-A wagon is available to transport your gear to the yurt.
-Vault privies are located very close to the yurts and a comfort station is a short distance away.
+All six yurts are available year round.
 Each yurt sleep six people on two sets of bunk beds; each a double lower mattress and twin upper mattress.
 Inside, your yurt has lighting, electric heat and a power outlet.

 Outside you will find a propane barbecue, two picnic tables and a fire pit.
 Yurts 3, 4, 5, and 6 also have an outdoor dining area with roof.
 A metal bear proof food storage locker is available at each yurt.